 You will require a minimum of 4 blank pages in your passport.

 Other nationalities should check with their respective consular office.

-When you return back to Marsa Alam's Port Ghaleb at the end of your trip on Royal Evolution, a further Egyptian visa will be purchased for you, which is also included in the holday package price.
+When you return back to Marsa Alam's Port Ghaleb at the end of your trip on Royal Evolution, a further Egyptian visa will be purchased for you.
+This is included as part of the local payment made.

 Recommended vaccinations are yellow fever, cholera, typhoid, tetanus and meningitis C.

 Vaccination requirements are subject to change and should be confirmed before departure with your local GP or travel clinic.

 Further information regarding vaccinations for travel to Egypt and Sudan can be found at www.fitfortravel.nhs.uk and from your local healthcare provider.